 Dark matter (DM) is a long-standing mystery in cosmology.
 It makes up more than 26% of the Universe [330], yet we still do not know its identity.
 Evidence of DM is mostly gravitational, e.g. the rotation curves of spiral galaxies and the mass discrepancy in galaxy clusters [331].
 The most favored candidate for DM is the Weakly Interacting Massive Particles [332].
-Different search approaches are employed to search for DM; each with its own underlying paradigm.
+Different search approaches are employed to search for DM, each with its own underlying paradigm.
 The main approaches are collider searches, direct detection, and indirect detection (ID).
-The last approach include astrophysical searches that seek to detect potential anomalous signatures, that hypothetically are produced via pair annihilation and decay of DM particles, in the cosmic ray (CR) spectrum [332].
+The latter includes astrophysical searches that seek to detect potential anomalous signatures that are hypothetically produced via pair annihilation and decay of DM particles, in the cosmic ray (CR) spectrum [332].
 Naturally, these experiments track different signal components.
-However, the chance of detection is thought to be higher for rare antimatter components such as antiprotons.
-Recently, the AMS-02 experiment [333] has measured the cosmic antiproton flux with unprecedented precision over a wide energy range (from 1 to 450 GeV) [334].
+However, the chance of detection is thought to be higher for rare antimatter components, such as antiprotons.
+Recently, the AMS-02 experiment [333] has measured a cosmic antiproton flux with unprecedented precision over a wide energy range (from 1 to 450 GeV) [334].
 However, we still cannot confirm or rule out an antiproton signature in these measurements due to several sources of uncertainties [335].

-Secondary antiprotons are produced in collisions of primary CRs with interstellar medium (ISM).
+Secondary antiprotons are produced in collisions of primary CRs with the interstellar medium (ISM).
 To be able to detect any anomalous signal, we first need to subtract the flux of antiprotons produced by these CR-ISM collisions.
-Even though there are several sources of uncertainty standing in the way of pinpointing what this ordinary flux is-such as propagation parameters, solar modulation, and primary spectra slopes-the most significant uncertainty, which ranges from 20% to 50% according to energy, comes from antiproton-production cross sections [335].
-Almost 70% of the secondary antiproton yield is produced in pp collisions.
-However, existing datasets for this production channel is incredibly scare, and mostly date back to before 1980.
-Moreover, all old datasets did not account for hyperon decay or isospin effect [336].
+Even though there are several sources of uncertainty standing in the way of pinpointing what this ordinary flux is-such as propagation parameters, solar modulation, and primary spectra slopes-the most significant uncertainty, which ranges from 20% to 50% according to the energy, comes from antiproton-production cross-sections [335].
+Almost 70% of the secondary antiproton yield is produced in p-p collisions.
+However, the existing datasets for this production channel are incredibly scarce, and mostly date back to before 1980.
+Moreover, all old datasets did not account for the hyperon decay or isospin effect [336].
 As for other production channels, data are almost non-existent.
-Thus, if we were to catch up with the accuracy of AMS-02 measurements, we would have to perform new precision measurements of antiproton-production cross sections in pp collisions as well as other production channels (e.g. pD, p^3He , p^4He , and $^4He^4He$).
-It is also hoped to study the contribution of different production mechanisms such as hyperon (namely, $\bar{\Lambda}$ and $\bar{\Sigma}^-$) and neutron decays.
+Thus, if we were to catch up with the accuracy of AMS-02 measurements, we would have to perform a new precision measurements of antiproton-production cross-sections in p-p collisions, as well as other production channels (e.g. pD, p3He, p4He, and q4He4He0.
+It is also hoped to study the contribution of different production mechanisms, such as hyperon (namely, q5 and q6q7 and neutron decays.
 The kinematic range that needs to be covered to achieve that has already been outlined [337].

-Preliminary MC studies [338, 339] show that at SPD energy range, the production rate is $> 10^5 \, \mathrm{s}^{-1}$, which would minimize statistical uncertainty.
+Preliminary MC studies [338, 339] show that at the SPD energy range, the production rate is $> 10^5 \text{ s}^{-1}$, which would minimize the statistical uncertainty.
 In addition, the 4π angular acceptance will allow SPD to access a wider kinematic range, in terms of transverse momenta, in comparison with fixed-target experiments operating at the same energy level.
-With a precise TOF (time-of-flight) system ($\sigma{TOF} \sim 70 \, \mathrm{ps}$), K^-/\bar{p} separation can be achieved with high purity up to $\sim 3.5 \, \mathrm{GeV}$.
-SPD can also contribute to measurement of hyperon-decay contribution via reconstruction of secondary vertices [339].
+With a precise TOF (time-of-flight) system ($\sigma{TOF} \sim 70 \text{ ps}$), K^-/\bar{p} separation can be achieved with a high purity of up to $\sim 3.5 \text{ GeV}$.
+SPD can also contribute to the measurement of hyperon-decay contribution via reconstruction of secondary vertices [339].
 To summarize, the SPD detector can make a sizable contribution to the search for physics beyond the standard model in terms of the astrophysical search for DM.